↑

 This experience helped me see the most common places where misunderstandings, misuses, and mistakes interfered with getting the most value from health insurance.

-Without a doubt, the health insurance lingo, healthcare vernacular, and the legal terms are significant barriers to many people clearly understanding how to use their plan.
+Without a doubt, the health insurance lingo, healthcare vernacular, and the legal terms are significant barriers to most people clearly understanding how to use their plan.

-One of the most common issues is knowing if and how services are covered.
-This can be found easily if you start reading in the right place.
+One of the most common issues is misunderstanding if and how health services are covered.

-But, STARTING in the wrong place can lead to HUGE misunderstandings or possibly even cause some awful financial situations.
+But, STARTING your research in the wrong place can lead to HUGE misunderstandings or possibly even cause some awful financial situations.

-Most people want to start by looking for the deductible, co-insurance and co-pay amounts (on the summary of benefits and coverage page).
+Most people start their health coverage research by looking for the deductible, co-insurance and co-pay amounts (on the summary of benefits and coverage page).

 And, that makes sense right?

-For example, after I find out I have to have X procedure, and it will cost $$ dollars, what I really want to know is – what will it cost ME in the end?
+For example, after I find out I have to have XYZ procedure, and it will cost $$ dollars, what I really want to know is: What will it cost ME in the end?

 The summary of benefits and coverage page is the correct page to find that answer UNLESS it is a non-covered service.

-If that service isn’t a covered service, your out-of-pocket expense will be ALL of it.
+If that service isn’t a covered service, none of the services will be covered and so your out-of-pocket expense will be ALL of it.

-100% of the total billed charges (which is higher than what the provider would bill your insurance company!).
+You will owe 100% of the total billed charges (which is higher than what the provider would bill your insurance company per their contract!).

 Knowing this information provides:

-And by the way, if the service is not on the benefit exclusions list, THEN looking at the summary of benefits and coverage page to see your deductible, co-insurance and co-pay is the next step for what and how it will be covered.
+And by the way, if the service is not on the benefit exclusions list, THEN looking at the summary of benefits and coverage page to see your deductible, co-insurance and co-pay is the next step to learn how it will be covered.

-Unless you have to pay attention to a network.
+Unless you have to pay attention to which network you use.

 I understand this can be a total hassle.
 And if you feel this way, do something different if you can.

-But, if you don’t have that option, ask the provider whether they are in your health plan’s network BEFORE receiving services.
+But, if you don’t have that option, ask the provider whether they are in your health plan’s network BEFORE receiving services (at every visit).

 Preventative Services

-Many people misunderstand the immense value of preventative services.
+Many people miss out on the tremendous value of preventative services.

 The summary of benefits and coverage provides a list of covered preventative services (many are covered at 100% if they’re a covered benefit).